 What happens if you send two almost simultaneous notes to a Voice output when the voltage-controlled oscillator (VCO) connected to it is monophonic, meaning that it can only sound one note at a time?

-Unlike male humans who tend to get confused when having to do two things simultaneously, the Voice output circuitry knows exactly what to do: the last note you played will have priority.
+It is quite simple!
+The Voice output circuitry knows exactly what to do: the last note you played will have priority.
 Every new note you play will 'kill' the previous one.
 If you play two notes almost simultaneously, the note of the last key you press will be heard.
 Even if you play more than two keys, it's always the last key you'll hear.

 How does this work when you're playing a sequence (Pattern) and have more than one note stored in a step?

 The Voice output will solve this be playing only the lowest note of the chord stored in the step.